29.07.24

 • Don’t be rushed – you often have a 7 day cooling off period in which you can return the puppy (we think this is too short however, when you consider that the ‘honeymoon period’ with a new pet is usually around 2-4 weeks).
 So you want to make sure you take time making your decision and if a shop puts pressure on you (“we can’t hold the pet for you”), we suggest you look elsewhere.

-We can be made to believe that the puppies that pet shops sell are always from trusted sources, but you may be surprised at some of their origins.
+We can be led to believe that the puppies that pet shops sell are from trusted sources, but you may be surprised at some of their origins.
 Unfortunately, there are still pet shops that are involved in selling puppies from puppy farms or backyard breeders.

 Ask the pet shop to put you in touch with the breeder who supplied their puppies.
-Do your due diligence as a responsible pet owner and make sure the breeder is responsible by asking the following questions:
+Do your due diligence and make sure the breeder is responsible by asking the following questions:

 • Will the pet shop be able to arrange an interview with you and the breeder?